feederco/really-simple-db-backup/README.md

 ### Different MySQL data directory

 The default directory for MySQL is normally `/var/lib/mysql`.
-If you have mounted a volume for your data and set different [`datadir`](https://dev.mysql.com/doc/refman/8.0/en/data-directory.html) you can pass in the following option: `-mysql-data-dir=/mnt/my_mysql_volume/mysql`.
+If you have mounted a volume for your data and set different [`datadir`](https://dev.mysql.com/doc/refman/8.0/en/data-directory.html) you can pass in the following option: `-mysql-data-dir=/mnt/my_mysql_volume/mysql` or set the `"mysql_data_path"` config property in the JSON config.

 ### Persistent storage directory

 To save state between runs a persistent storage directory is created to store information about the last backup.
 By default this is: `/var/lib/backup-mysql`.
-To change this the flag `-persistent-storage=/my/alternate/directory` can be passed in.
+To change this the flag `-persistent-storage=/my/alternate/directory` can be passed in or set the `"persistent_storage"` config property in the JSON config.

 ## Process